Retirement Benefits

 There are different plans available to CalPERS members, depending on your employer.

-Employees of school districts, community colleges, and county offices of education can choose to purchase a variety of 403(b) supplemental savings products through 403bCompare.
-The California State Teachers’ Retirement System (CalSTRS) manages the 403bCompare website.
+• School employees can purchase a variety of 403(b) supplemental savings products through 403bCompare.
 You can find information about retirement planning, search vendors and products registered on the site, and view details about 403(b) plans.

 What else to consider?

-• Do you want to pay taxes at the time you contribute or the time you withdraw your funds?
+• Do you want to pay taxes when you contribute or when you withdraw your funds?

 • What are the fees associated with the plan?

-• What level of customer service do you desire?
+• What level of customer service do you want?

 • How involved do you want to be when managing your investments?